About this Install Guide

 sudo apt-get update; sudo apt-get install -y java-21-amazon-corretto-jdk

-More installation options for Corretto are available in the Amazon Corretto 21 Guide for Linux
+For more information about installation options for Corretto, see the Amazon Corretto 21 Guide for Linux .

 You can download Java from the Oracle website and install it manually.
 Look for the files with ARM64 in the description.